nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Entering new command adds new entry to InputHistory.
 * InputHistory will save last 20 inputs.
-* Pressing `Up` arrow key in the text input panel reverts to eariler input.
+* Pressing `Up` arrow key in the text input panel reverts to earlier input.
 * Pressing `Down` arrow key undoes the history revert.
-* At the most recent input, `Down` arrow key once more clears the text box.
+* At the most recent input, pressing `Down` arrow key once more clears the text box.
 * `ESC` key clears the text box.

 ### Coming Soon (Additional Features)